Zine: Libraries and archives

-The Indie Photobook Library, an independent archive in the Washington, D.C., area, is a large collection of photobooks and photo zines dating from 2008 to 2016 which the Beinecke Rare Book and Manuscript Library at Yale University acquired in 2016.
-In California, the Long Beach Public Library began to be the first public library in the state to start circulating zines for three weeks at a time in 2015.
-In 2017 the Los Angeles Public Library started to circulate zines publicly to its patrons as well.
-Both projects have been credited to librarian Ziba Zehdar who has been an advocate in promoting circulating zines publicly at libraries in California.
+The Indie Photobook Library, an independent archive in the Washington, D.C., area, is a large collection of photo books and photo zines dating from 2008 to 2016 which the Beinecke Rare Book & Manuscript Library at Yale University acquired in 2016.
+In California, the Long Beach Public Library was the first public library in the state to start circulating zines for three weeks at a time in 2015.
+In 2017, the Los Angeles Public Library started to circulate zines publicly to its patrons as well.
+Both projects have been credited to librarian Ziba Zehdar, who has been an advocate in promoting public circulation of zines at libraries in California.

-It has been suggested that the adoption of zine culture by powerful and prestigious institutions contradicts their function as declarations of agency by marginalized groups.
+It has been suggested that the adoption of zine culture by powerful and prestigious institutions contradicts the function of zines as declarations of agency by marginalized groups.

+xZINECOREx is a metadata standard developed for cataloging zines.
+It is based on Dublin Core and the X's in its name are a reference to the straight edge music scene.

-Zine fests, workshops, and clubs
+Zine fests, fairs, workshops, and clubs

 There has been a resurgence in the alternative publication culture beginning in the 2010s, in tandem with the influx of zine libraries and as a result of the digital age, which has sparked zine festivals across the globe.
-The San Francisco Zine Fest started in 2001 and features up to 200+ exhibitors, while the Los Angeles Zine Fest started in 2012 with only a handful of exhibitors, now hosting over 200 exhibitors.These are considered to be some of the biggest zine fests in the United States, Other big zine fests across the globe include, San Francisco Zine Fest, Brooklyn Zine Fest, Chicago Zine Fest, Feminist Zine Fest, Amsterdam Zine Jam, and Sticky Zine Fair.
+The San Francisco Zine Fest started in 2001 and features up to 200+ exhibitors, while the Los Angeles Zine Fest started in 2012 with only a handful of exhibitors, now hosting over 200 exhibitors.
+These are considered to be some of the biggest zine fests in the United States.
+Other big zine fests across the globe include, San Francisco Zine Fest, Brooklyn Zine Fest, Chicago Zine Fest, Feminist Zine Fest, Amsterdam Zine Jam, Black Zine Fair and Sticky Zine Fair.
 At each zine fest, the zinester can be their own independent distributor and publisher simply by standing behind a table to sell or barter their work.
 Over time, zinesters have added posters, stickers, buttons and patches to these events.
 In many libraries, schools and community centers around the world, zinesters hold meetings to create, share, and pass down the art of making zines.